nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

   *  Example: *displayName*

 Base User Tree:
   The base DN of LDAP, from where all users can be reached.
+This must be a complete DN, regardless of what you have entered for your Base DN in the Basic setting.
 You can specify multiple base trees, one on each line.

   * Example: